What Is Pier Foundation?

 Drilled pier foundations, the subject matter of this article, belong to the same category as pile foundations.
 Because piers and piles serve the same purpose, no sharp deviations can be made between the two.

-The distinctions are based on the method of installation.
-A pile is installed by driving, a pier by excavating.
-Thus, a foundation unit installed in a drill-hole may also be called a bored cast-in-situ concrete pile.
+Thus, a foundation unit installed in a drill-hole, sometimes known as drilled concrete piers or drilled shaft foundation, may also be called a bored cast-in-situ concrete pile.

 Types of Drilled Piers